ShowmickKar/CSE220-Data-Structures/LAB08 Trees and Graphs/Solutions.md

     }
 ```

-## Assuming this is out input tree
+## Assuming this is the input tree
 ```
                1
               / \